lapislang/reference/comments.md

  */
 ```

-## Licence comments
+## License comments

-Licence comments are like multiline comments, except that they start with the `/*?` statement.
+License comments are like multiline comments, except that they start with the `/*?` statement.
 They are only written at the beginning of a file, they are also exported in header files by the compiler.
-The licence comment allows you to write the licence under which your file is licenced.
+The license comment allows you to write the license under which your file is licensed.

-Here is a quick example with a MIT licence:
+Here is a quick example with a MIT license:

 ```lapis
 /*?